 We actively apply measures for the protection of the climate.
 Our business model closely associates energy, greenhouse gas emissions, and air pollutants.
-Our Sustainability Goals until 2025 acknowledge this fact.
-We have resolved to reduce our emissions (in comparison to 2017) by 25%, and to significantly lower our energy consumption by completely (100%) switching our exterior lighting to LED technology.
-In addition, we want to support a better climate through the increased use of alternative fuels.
+In 2017 we decided to reduce our emissions by 2025 by 25% and to significantly lower our energy consumption, for instance, by switching the entire outdoor lighting to 100% LEDs.
+On the other hand, we have contributed to the climate protection through increased utilization of alternative fuels.
 During the reporting period, we have already accelerated these projects quite a bit.

-The superordinate topic ‘energy’ is placed with our staff department ‘Strategic Corporate Development’.
-The operational responsibility lies with the energy managers in the individual branch offices.
+The superordinate topic ‘energy’ was placed with our staff department ‘Strategic Corporate Development’.
+The operational responsibility is in the hands of each indi- vidual branch.
 During frequent meetings, pertinent topics and projects are discussed and measures are decided.
 The round table ‘Energy Efficiency’ offers a platform for all employees working on the topic.
-The coordination of the strategic and operational goals, measures, and parameters for the topics Energy and Climate Protection is overseen by the Sustainability Management within the scope of the Sustainability Strategy.
+The coordination of the strategic and operational goals, measures, and parameters for the topics energy and climate protection is overseen by the Sustainability Management within the scope of the Sustainability Strategy.

-2015 was the first time that we performed an energy audit pursuant to DIN EN 16247-1.
-We have built on this basis to create an energy monitoring system.
+In 2019, we performed an energy audit pursuant to DIN EN 16247-1 once again.
+On this basis, we were able to create an energy monitoring system.
 We have been using it since 2016 to capture any energy-relevant data.
-The database is the controlling instrument of our energy policy and it simultaneously serves as the basis for the energy audit.
-In addition to the energy sources used, the system assigns the most important energy consumptions to the pertinent facilities, buildings, and systems.
+The database is the controlling instrument of our energy policy and it simultaneously serves as the base for the energy audit.
+Aside from the utilized energy sources, the system relates the pertinent energy consumptions to the facilities, buildings, and systems.
 Through the monitoring, we were able to identify the large energy drivers and to derive commensurate measures.
 The next energy audit will be performed in 2023.

 In general, there are four factors that are crucial for our energy consumption: